Updated: Feb 17

 In response to some of the challenges to changing practice, three members of the bloodtobaby team collaborated to make a new resource which can be used in clinical practice.

 This resource intends to raise awareness of delayed cord clamping at caesarean section, with the aim to influence optimal maternal and neonatal outcomes in theatre.
-This resource can now be ordered free of charge from the BloodtoBaby Online Store.
+This resource can now be ordered for a minimal charge from the BloodtoBaby Online Store.

 Andersson, O., Hellstrom-Westas, L., Andersson, D. and Domellof, M. (2011).
 Effect of delayed versus early umbilical cord clamping on neonatal outcomes and iron status at 4 months: a randomised controlled trial.
 BMJ, 343(nov15 1), pp.d7157-d7157.